vega/.github/project-docs/GOVERNANCE.md

 To become an Admin, a Maintainer must be nominated and approved by the existing Admins using the same process as for Maintainers.
 Admins are listed in the [ADMINS.md file](ADMINS.md).

 Admins who are inactive for a year may be removed from the Admin list by 3/4 vote of the existing Admins.
+As a default process, Admins with no qualifying activity in the previous 12 months should be moved to [EMERITUS.md](EMERITUS.md), unless Admins decide otherwise during the vote.
+Outreach expectations, timing, and PR documentation requirements are defined in [EMERITUS.md](EMERITUS.md).
+The intent is planning accuracy for a volunteer team, not exclusion from the community.

 ## Decisions